Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Generating Rebeca Code

 Authentication in UDS works over \textit{SecurityAccess} and subsequent \textit{SecurityAccessWithKey}.
-We therfore define the $AUTH$ proposition after the second step has been successfully exectued.
-As a canary for P\ref{prop:auth}, we perform a reading operation on a protected resource.
+We therefore define the $AUTH$ proposition after the second step has been successfully executed.
+To verify property P\ref{prop:auth}, we perform a reading operation on a protected resource.
 We choose to start the \textit{Check Programming Dependencies} (0xFF01) routine.
-This routine does not alter the firmware and is standardized~\cite{internationalorganizationforstandardizationRoadVehiclesUnified2020}.
-Furthermore, it is industry practice that this route is protected by a \textit{Security Access} routine~\cite{visachFlashBootloaderOEM2024}.
+This routine is standardized~\cite{internationalorganizationforstandardizationRoadVehiclesUnified2020} and does not alter the firmware.
+Yet, it is industry practice that this route is protected by a \textit{Security Access} routine as it is a preparatory action for flashing the system~\cite{visachFlashBootloaderOEM2024}.
 Therefore we set both $PROT$ and $ACCESSOK$ as a $c_\tau$ when starting this routine.
 For P\ref{prop:conf}, set perform a direct memory read operation to set $UREADOK$.
 Unfortunately, we don not have the knowledge of which memory are actually protected (as a workaround defining the CheckASWBit routine could also be defined as $PROT$).
 For P\ref{prop:priv}, we define the \textit{RequestDownload} routine as $CRIT$, as it allows to actually flash the device, while $PRIV$ his defined as \textit{SecurityAcccess} with a higher level.
 Lastly for P\ref{prop:key}, $INVKEYOK$ is defined as \textit{SecurityAcccess} with a wrong key (as an own input symbol).
 Table \ref{tab:propUDS} shows the CPM for UDS.